-TM is used to signify common-law rights in a trademark pursuant to the Lanham Act.
-Thus, those who have not yet registered their brand name with the United States Patent and Trademark Office (USPTO) should list a ™ instead of a R. The same goes for those applications submitted but not yet accepted.
-TM is typically used to protect an unregistered mark by alerting potential infringers that a term, slogan, logo or other indicator is being claimed as a trademark.
-However, the use of TM does not guarantee the owner’s mark will be protected under trademark law.
-To succeed in a common-law infringement action under the Lanham Act, the trademark owner must prove: 1) s/he was the first to use the trademark and 2) the infringing party’s use of the trademark confuses the public from distinguishing the goods’ source.
+The TM symbol is used to signify common-law rights in a trademark pursuant to the Lanham Act.
+Thus, those who have not yet registered their brand name with the United States Patent and Trademark Office (USPTO) should brand their work with a TM symbol instead of an R symbol.
+The same goes for any work that has been submitted for trademark registration via an application to the USPTO that has not yet been approved.
+The TM symbol is typically, though not always, used to protect an unregistered mark by alerting potential infringers that a term, slogan, logo or other indicator is being actively claimed as a trademark.
+However, when trademark registration has not yet successfully been obtained, the use of TM does not guarantee the owner’s mark will be protected against infringers under current intellectual property law.
+To succeed in a common-law infringement action under the Lanham Act, the trademark owner must generally prove: 1) s/he was the first to use the trademark and 2) the infringing party’s use of the trademark confuses the public from distinguishing the goods’ source.